Dot Records: Early years

 Dot's founder, Randy Wood, a veteran of the Army during World War II, settled in Gallatin, Tennessee.
 There he started an appliance store named Randy's, and began carrying records as an afterthought in 1947.
 Wood initially carried records in the classical and popular genres, but found his customers were asking for records of such rhythm and blues artists as Joe Liggins, Roosevelt Sykes, and Cecil Gant.
 They were staples of the playlist of Nashville's CBS Radio affiliate, WLAC.

-After discovering that their records were only available only in limited quantities—and not in Gallatin—Wood formed a mail-order operation by placing a short advertisement with WLAC personalities "Hoss" Allen and Gene Nobles.
-By 1950, his record sales had far surpassed that of the appliances he carried and he renamed his store to Randy's Record Shop.
+After discovering that their records were only available in limited quantities—and not in Gallatin—Wood formed a mail-order operation by placing a short advertisement with WLAC personalities "Hoss" Allen and Gene Nobles.
+By 1950, his record sales had far surpassed that of the appliances he carried and he renamed his store Randy's Record Shop.
 As an extension, he formed a label named Randy's, which released "Gene Nobles' Boogie" by Richard Armstrong, and Record Shop Special, which had Gant on its roster.

 After Wood purchased local radio station WHIN, he and Nobles formed Dot, a more widely distributed label, whose first headquarters were in that station's building.
-Since WHIN was broadcast only in the daytime, recording sessions were at night when the station was off the air.
+Since WHIN broadcast only in the daytime, recording sessions were at night when the station was off the air.

 One of the first artists he recorded was the young Johnny Maddox, who packed records for him at his store, and whose honky tonk piano style graced Dot Records for almost twenty years.
-Wood's roster of R&B artists included Ivory Joe Hunter, Joe Liggins, the Four Dots, the Big Three Trio, Brownie McGhee, Shorty Long, the Counts, and the Griffin Brothers, who had a top-10 R&B hit with "Darling Dear" in 1954.
+Wood's roster of R&B artists included Ivory Joe Hunter, Joe Liggins, the Four Dots, the Big Three Trio, Brownie McGhee, Shorty Long, the Counts, and the Griffin Brothers, who had a number one R&B hit with "Weepin' & Cryin'" (with vocal by Tommy Brown) in 1951.
 His country artists included Mac Wiseman, who had hits with "The Ballad of Davy Crockett" and "Jimmy Brown the Newsboy", and, more famously, Jimmy "C." Newman, who scored many hits on the label (the biggest being "Cry, Cry, Darling") before leaving for MGM Records in 1958.
 Wood also recorded such gospel artists as the Fairfield 4, the Gateway Quartet, the Golden Voice Trio, Rosa Shaw, Joe Warren, the Singing Stars, and the Brewsteraires.